sandialabs/slycat/docs/html/_sources/manual/DAC_Manual/PTS_CSV_MetaFormat.rst.txt

 .csv
 ----

-Each time series file has four columns, named “SampleNum”, “Raw”, “X”, and “Y”, respectively.
-SampleNum is a one-based index of the time samples in the file.
-Raw contains the raw data values for the quantity being sampled.
-X is the temporal value for the sample that will be used as the x-coordinate in the Time Series Plot.
-Y is the sampled value that will be plotted (either the original raw value or a scaled/modified value).
+Each time series file has four columns, named “SampleNum”, “Raw”, “X”, and “Y”, respectively.  *SampleNum* is a one-based index of the time samples in the file.  *Raw* contains the raw data values for the quantity being sampled.  *X* is the temporal value for the sample that will be used as the *x*-coordinate in the *Time Series Plot*.  *Y* is the sampled value that will be plotted (either the original raw value or a scaled/modified value).

 .ini